 - Salvaged and reclaimed wood

-Depending on the type of material you choose for your backsplash, there are different adhesives required to bond the materials to the surface, as well as different techniques for applying the bonding materials correctly.
-It’s critical that you read the recommendations and specifications from the manufacturer and distributor.
+Depending on the type of material you choose for your backsplash, there are different adhesives required to bond the material to the surface, as well as different techniques for applying the bonding them correctly.
+It’s critical that you read the recommendations and specifications from the manufacturer and distributor before installing.

 One key to a show-stopping backsplash is the initial surface preparation